Skip to content

 Dataset YAML

-A YAML (Yet Another Markup Language) file is used to define the dataset configuration.
-It contains information about the dataset's paths, classes, and other relevant information.
-In the case of the Package Segmentation dataset, the package-seg.yaml file is maintained at https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/package-seg.yaml.
+A YAML (Yet Another Markup Language) file defines the dataset configuration, including paths, classes, and other essential details.
+For the Package Segmentation dataset, the package-seg.yaml file is maintained at https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/package-seg.yaml.

 ultralytics/cfg/datasets/package-seg.yaml